 The attitude towards education in Jacksonville is pretty progressive.
 Students who aren’t academically gifted in the traditional sense will find that there are systems in place to support them should they be more suited to an alternative path.
 Magnet schools nurture children that have shown an aptitude for sports, performing arts and music and the support in place for those with disabilities and learning difficulties is also excellent.

 The expat community in Jacksonville is relatively small so parents won’t find schools here that follow the curricula of foreign countries.
 That said, there are a number of public and private schools that offer the International Baccalaureate (IB) diploma.
-Foreign residents of Jacksonville may also want to explore options in wider Florida as there are more diverse options
+Foreign residents of Jacksonville may also want to explore options in wider Florida.

 Lifestyle in Jacksonville

-It isn’t just Florida’s great weather and idyllic beaches that draw people to Jax.
-Those that want to explore the city’s amazing surrounds can hit one of the many hiking and biking trails, and, being based along the St John’s River, means that Jax is great for a whole array of watersports including boating and fishing.
-Not forgetting that nearby Ponte Vedra is home to the PGA Tour, making Jax a golfer’s dream.
+It isn’t just Florida’s great weather and idyllic beaches that draw people to Jacksonville.
+Those who want to explore the city’s amazing surrounds can hit one of the many hiking and biking trails, and being based along the St John’s River means that Jacksonville is great for a whole array of water sports including boating and fishing.